Brauckhoff/Group-Project/README.md

 Here is a tutorial for the [download](https://erilu.github.io/python-fastq-downloader/)... also with possible python integration :D
 > we need fastq.gz file format

+Downloaded sra-toolkit and created a script to download SRR codes like described under the 'download'-link.
+Can be found in the data folder.
+Usage:\
+`python3 fetch_sra.py <SRR-ID1> <SRR-ID2> <...>`

 # Initial notes